shtaleghani/Economic_Complexity/README.md

 Where n_(c^' ) is the number of neighbors that country has.
 For example, if a country has five neighbors and three of them export product p with RCA>1 then the NBRCA will be 3\/5.

-# PCI
-The third independent variable is PCI.
-We added the product complexity index to our model in order to understand if the level of product complexity affects export growth.